Graduate Thesis Submission Guidelines

 Ph.D. candidates must also submit a copy of their thesis to ProQuest Information and Learning (formerly UMI) for inclusion in Dissertation Abstracts International, with a completed ProQuest Doctoral Dissertation Agreement Form.
 At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office; there is an additional fee for this service.

-Students will be billed for all charges, including ProQuest charges.
-Four times a year (at the end of each quarter), Program Offices will deposit electronic copies of all theses submitted that quarter to the University Library.
+At the end of each quarter, individual department offices will deposit electronic copies of all theses submitted that quarter to the University Library.

-One electronic copy of the thesis shall be deposited in the Santa Clara University Library.
+An electronic copy of the thesis shall be deposited in the Santa Clara University Library.
 To create the electronic manuscript, convert the complete thesis to a single PDF document (see below regarding supplementary files).
 The electronic manuscript should be delivered to the program office in accordance with their submission requirements.
 Do not include a scanned signature on the title page of the PDF, but do submit one additional printed title page with the thesis advisor's original signature.
 Check with your Program Office to learn if the Program requires printed copies of the thesis.
 The University Library will catalog the thesis and make it available online.
-For Ph.D. theses, an electronic copy will also be forwarded to ProQuest.
 For Jesuit School of Theology (JST) degrees awarded by Santa Clara University, the SCU Library is responsible for making the electronic copy available.
 Because of its affiliation with the Graduate Theological Union (GTU), the JST may require that one or more physical copies of the thesis also be deposited in the GTU Library.
 For JST degrees awarded by the GTU, the thesis depository requirements of the GTU apply.

 The electronic copy will be made available through a persistent URL embedded in the online catalog record.
 Students choosing this option must grant the University a non-exclusive right to provide digital copies of the thesis (see the Graduate Student Thesis Publication Agreement).
 The student will have the option to delay the release of the electronic copy of the thesis to search engines (outside of the University) and other third-party distributors.
 Delayed release (embargo) options are: 6 months, 1 year, or 2 years.
 Under an embargo, the thesis will be available to SCU-authenticated users, but not to readers outside the SCU community.
 The embargo option may be appropriate for a student who has a patent application in process or wants to delay access to the thesis for a limited amount of time to pursue commercial interests or other publication.
 Embargoes may be lifted early at the request of the author.
 If you have any questions about whether you should embargo your thesis, please consult with your advisor.